daniel-falcao/daniel-falcao/README.md

 ---

 ### 🔹 [TXT Consolidator](https://github.com/daniel-falcao/txt-consolidator)
-Tool for validating and comparing large datasets.
+Merges multiple TXT files into one and enriches each row with a mapped code from an Excel lookup table.

-- Python, Pandas
+- Python, Pandas tqdm
 - Data integrity checks
 - Automation scripts